Peek into your competitors’ data and take your spot as the industry leader.

 Another beautiful thing about data is that anomalies and deviations from the norm are easily detected.
 Even if it this isn’t your typical ATL (above-the-line) campaign, we can tell if your competitors are running clandestine below-the-line promotions.

 Let’s assume your competitor is an upscale European automotive brand instead of a Japanese one.
 The thing about posh brands is that their customer base is usually small, and they are part of an elite high-income group.
 In such cases, it is financially viable to create highly exclusive members-only events for networking.

 Since such events are usually not publicised to the masses, if there is an abnormally large spike in the footfall to your competitors’ showroom as a result of a below-the-line, members-only activation campaign, we can let you know in real-time.

-Now this might all sound a bit futuristic, so we’re happy to walk the talk.
-Feel free to get in touch for a demo, and we’ll be happy to show you what we can do.
+This might all sound a bit futuristic, so we’re happy to walk the talk.
+Feel free to schedule a call with us for a demo, and we’ll be happy to show you what we can do.